South Campus Media Center

 When students work in a makerspace, they are able focus on a tangible goal in front of their eyes.
 They can leverage the skills they’ve learned in school to solve problems while they create works of lasting value.
 The process of making can be meditative, bringing students into the present moment.

 Thousands of scholarly publications across all academic disciplines.
+Included in Explora Library database.

 Full text of popular magazine and scholarly journal articles covering all subject areas including multimedia, primary source documents, and reference books.
 Includes Academic Search Premier, Business Source Premier, MasterFILE Premier, Consumer Health Complete, Health Source - Consumer Edition, and Science Reference Center databases.